Ankylosing spondylitis (AS) is an inflammatory disease. It causes pain, swelling, and stiffness in the joints.

 If a systemic condition such as AS is suspected, your doctor may order imaging tests, such as an X-ray or MRI, to view your joints and bones.

 In some cases, your doctor may also order a blood test to check for the HLA-B27 gene.
-A positive test result doesn’t necessarily mean you have AS, though.
+A positive test result doesn’t necessarily mean you have AS, unless it’s associated with the characteristic symptoms and physical findings of AS.
 Many people have the HLA-B27 gene and don’t develop an inflammatory condition.

 If it’s not clear why you have uveitis, your doctor may order additional blood tests to determine if you have an infection.

 The treatment plan for AS-related uveitis is twofold.
 The immediate goal is to decrease eye inflammation and its effects.
 It’s also important to treat AS overall.

 The first line of treatment for uveitis is anti-inflammatory eye drops, or eye drops that contain a corticosteroid.
 If those don’t work, corticosteroid pills or injections may be needed.

 If you’re dependent on corticosteroids, your doctor may add an immunosuppressant medication to allow steroid tapering.

 Severe uveitis may require a procedure to remove some of the gel-like substance in the eye, which is known as the vitreous.

 Surgery to implant a device into the eye that releases corticosteroid medication over an extended period may be recommended if you have chronic uveitis that doesn’t respond to other treatments.

 If you have AS, it’s important to manage your symptoms to reduce the risk of developing complications such as uveitis.
 AS remedies aim to reduce joint pain and inflammation and delay fusion of joints that can lead to weakness and limited mobility.